kubeshop/botkube-docs/docs/configuration/general.md

 configWatcher:
   # If true, restarts the Botkube Pod on config changes.
   enabled: true
+  # In-cluster Config Watcher configuration.
+It is used when remote configuration is not provided.
+  inCluster:
+    # Resync period for the Config Watcher informers.
+    informerResyncPeriod: 10m
 ```

 The default configuration for Helm chart can be found in the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.